 In the XR View, pressing the menu button opens a dedicated menu floating in the 3D scene in front of the user.

-This menu is composed of the following elements:
+This menu is composed of elements found outside of VR, as well as components only available in the XR mode.

-- 1. Pipeline Browser This is the same Pipeline Browser present in ParaView.
+- 1. Pipeline Browser This is the same pipeline browser present in ParaView.
 The visibility for each item in the pipeline can be modified by pointing the navigation ray on the eye icon and pressing the right trigger. - 2.
-Panels VR options are distributed into 4 panels, that can be displayed by clicking on the corresponding tab: - Interaction This panel contains options related to the interactions with the scene using the controllers (see Section 1.4.14). - Movement This panel contains options related to the camera movement and poses (see Section 1.4.14).
+Panels The first panels mostly correspond to the ones found in ParaView: Properties, Information, and Display.
+The last one, Widgets, contains several VR specific options described below in Section 1.4.14. - 3.
+Quick access options The lower left portion of the menu provides convenient options for interacting with the XR View.
+These options are detailed below in Section 1.4.14.

-Fig. 1.61: Scaling action in VR.
+Fig. 1.60: Scaling action in VR.
 Green and red arrows correspond to movements of the controllers and dataset, respectively.

-Fig. 1.62: Rotation action in VR.
+Fig. 1.61: Rotation action in VR.
 Green and red arrows correspond to movements of the controllers and dataset, respectively.

-Fig. 1.63: XR integrated menu.
+Fig. 1.62: XR integrated menu.